jcgonzalezb/Cypress-Workshop-final/README.md

 $   npm run dev:test
 ```

-The terminal should display the results of the all the tests.
+The terminal should display the results of all the tests.

 ```
 ====================================================================================================